Paebbels/OSVVM-Ethernet/README.md

 You can find the project [Authors here](AUTHORS.md) and [Contributors here](CONTRIBUTORS.md).

-### DpRam/src
+### Ethernet/src
-DpRam behavioral and verification components.
+Ethernet behavioral and verification components.
-Build these using DpRam/DpRam.pro script.
+Build these using Ethernet/build.pro script.

-### DpRam/testbench
+### Ethernet/TestStandAlone
-The testbench provides testbenches to verify the DpRam src components.
+The testbench provides testbenches to verify the Ethernet src components.

 ## More Information on OSVVM